skcin7/ama/README.md

 To read all questions asked and my responses, [click here](../../issues)!

-Feel free to clone this repository to create your own AMA, and if you do let me know so I can be the first person to ask a question. :)
+Feel free to clone this repository to create your own AMA.
+If you do, let me know so I can be the first person to ask you a question.

 ## Guidelines